Ann E. Carlson: National Highway Traffic Safety Administration (NHTSA)

 On January 21, 2021, the Department of Transportation announced Carlson as the incoming chief counsel to the National Highway Traffic Safety Administration (NHTSA) in the Biden administration.
 In September 2022, Carlson became acting administrator of NHTSA, and on February 13, 2023, President Joe Biden nominated her to a term as administrator of the agency.
+Her nomination was later withdrawn on May 30, 2023.

-During her tenure, the NHTSA has accelerate its probe into Tesla's Autopilot technology to ensure that drivers are paying adequate attention to the road.
+During her tenure, the NHTSA has accelerated its probe into Tesla's Autopilot technology to ensure that drivers are paying adequate attention to the road.

+Carlson stepped down from her acting administrator position in December 2023 due to limits on the length of service for acting officials.